CMDA/sss-exercises/README.md

 ## Wrapping up
 You've now completed the first exercise of this course.
 There are however a few last things.
 You can run the complete test suite, with ```$ npm test```.
 If all the individual ```npm run test:task*``` tested successfully, this should work to test the complete set.
 As discussed during the lecture, ```jshint``` can help you verify the consistency your code style.
 Running ```$ node_modules/.bin/jshint .``` will check it for all your code.

-As last, it is advisable to commit and push your solutions because they will help you with the final assignment.
+As last, it is advisable to commit and push your solutions because they will help you with the final assignment and prepare the exams.
 Pushing your code will make sure that your code is backed up by GitHub.